bxt/ivrea/README.md

 A place for my electronics and Arduino experiments.
 Warning: I have no idea what I'm doing here, so don't use this unless you know what you're doing.

+## Projects / Sketches

+* Planned: Make an LED blink
+* Planned: Control bargraph with poti?
+* In progress: [./morse](Morse): reading ASCII form serial, converting to morse, and making an LED blink
+* Planned: Control multiple bargrahps with shift registers with nice visuals?
+* Planned: Well, the 8 bit CPU...

 ## Resources

 ### Instructional videos